-class IPython.lib.inputhook.GtkInputHook(manager) Bases: IPython.lib.inputhook.InputHookBase enable (app=None)
+class IPython.lib.inputhook.GtkInputHook(manager)

 Enable event loop integration with PyGTK.

 Parameters app (ignored) - Ignored, it's only a placeholder to keep the call signature of all gui activation methods consistent, which simplifies the logic of supporting magics.

 This methods sets the PyOS_InputHook for PyGTK, which allows the PyGTK to integrate with terminal based applications like IPython.